UW-Madison-CCCR/CHTC-Template/README.md

 #### a.
 Tidy Data Structure Informs the Split

 One important skill for working with any type of data is creating datasets that follow [tidy data structure](https://r4ds.had.co.nz/tidy-data.html) (if you want more detail, see [Wickham, 2014](http://www.jstatsoft.org/v59/i10/paper)).
-This structure
+This structure has three major principles:

+1. Each observation has its own row (ex. a survey respsondent in a given year)
+2. Each variable has its own column (ex. a respondent's age)
+3. Each type of observational unit has its own table (ex. survey respondents vs social media posts)

+Tidy data (like the **weather.csv** file) is useful because all data can essentially be treated the same, since the data contains only one type of observational unit (in this case, cities on a given day).
+Splitting the data can be done by dividing it into even chunks.
+This method scales well for large datasets, since you do not even need to read all of the data into memory at the same time to divide it like this.

+If your data structure *isn't* tidy, this becomes more difficult.
+Often, you need to develop custom code to split the dataset after reading it all into memory.
+These solutions are rarely uniform, because...

+> “Tidy datasets are all alike, but every messy dataset is messy in its own way” (Wickham, 2014).

+#### b.
+Splitting Data into Chunks